 However, it can be difficult to sift through Big Data and boil it down to customer data that’s relevant to your business.

-To make the process of data collection and analysis easy, you should automate your workflows and connect disparate systems.
+To make the process of data collection and analysis easy, you can use data pipeline tools which help to move data from disparate sources to a central destination.
 Effective CRM implementation can help with marketing automation.

 #2.
 Understand Your Target Audience

 To create highly effective marketing campaigns, it is best to understand who your target audience is.